romanzenka/llm-workshop/tutorials/02-basic-prompt-engineering/README.md

 Input your Hugging Face API key when prompted to authenticate with the Hugging Face Hub (if necessary).
 Follow the step-by-step instructions and execute the code cells in sequence to explore the various prompt engineering concepts and techniques.

+**IMPORTANT: DO NOT CHECK-IN YOUR HUGGING FACE API KEY to GITHUB!**